finitestates/serial-policy-editor/README.md

 ```bash
 policy-editor -h
 ```
-To see a full list of command line flags.
-There are quite a number, but I've tried to minimize the amount of flags you need to use for basic episode management.
+To see a full list of command line flags (these options are also accessible via the interactive menu).

+The following is some basic information about using the program.
+For more detailed notes, there is a [more technical README](serial-policy-editor/README.md):

 ## Basic command usage
 Once an episode is live, nearly everything uses the **Enter** key before it does anything with a few notable exceptions: